 Draw or paint a picture of one thing you really want to have.

-Share a story about when someone you know really wanted to get something and d you to help.
-Share a story about when you really wanted something and you d others to help you. mon Imagine you are one of the monkeys.
-What would you do when the king of the keys came up with his idea to make the chain? back Imagine you are the king of the monkeys.
-Would you join the chain or stand and watch? wou If you were a monkey from another place and you saw what happened, what ld you tell your monkey friends when you got back home?
+Share a story about when someone you know really wanted to get something and asked you to help.
+Share a story about when you really wanted something and you asked others to help you.

-CHAPTER EIGHTEEN
+Imagine you are one of the monkeys.
+What would you do when the king of the monkeys came up with his idea to make the chain?

+Imagine you are the king of the monkeys.
+Would you join the chain or stand back and watch?

+If you were a monkey from another place and you saw what happened, what would you tell your monkey friends when you got back home?

+Chapter Eighteen